t-student/websource/content/post/brms01.md

 3. varying intercepts varying slopes 45 mins
 4. correlation between the two 40 mins
 5. conclusions

+Of course, one may want to simplify the model for reasons of parsimony, or easier interpretability.
+Model selection can be carried out by evaluating predictive performance of the model, with methods such as Leave One Out (LOO) Cross-validation, or by using information criteria like the Watanabe Akaike (or Widely Available) Information Criterion (WAIC).
+See Nicenboim and Vasishth (2016) for discussion and example code.

 {{< gist t-student b93167cf529607038406>}}